Kingxukai/linux/Documentation/kbuild/makefiles.rst

   #arch/arm/Makefile
   archprepare: maketools

-In this example, the file target maketools will be processed before descending down in the subdirectories.
+In this example, the woke file target maketools will be processed before descending down in the woke subdirectories.

 See also chapter XXX-TODO that describes how kbuild supports generating offset header files.